olha11/IntITA/protected/extensions/autoAdmin/ReadMe.md

-The AutoAdmin is a "CMS framework".
+AutoAdmin is a "CMS framework".
 It's a perfect solution for web projects with **free designed databases**.
 It really does for portals as well as for "turnkey websites".
 Easy-to-Learn and easy-to-use.

-The AutoAdmin includes built-in module to provide shared access to interfaces with different rights.
+AutoAdmin includes built-in module to provide shared access to interfaces with different rights.

 ##Links